-New Capacity Incentives.
-Provide long-term extensions and expansions with full refundability for new clean electricity generation and energy storage capacity, such as 10-year extensions of the ITC and PTC or a technology-neutral, emissions-based approach like Sen. Wyden’s Clean Energy for America Act.
+Clean Electricity Incentives.
+Provide long-term extensions and expansions with full refundability for new clean electricity generation and energy storage capacity, such as 10-year extensions of the ITC and PTC or a new technology-neutral, emissions-based approach.
 Consider whether to target incentives to carbon-intensive regions.
-Pursue variants of clean electricity or multi-pollutant emissions standards or funding for direct federal procurement of clean energy.

-Existing Capacity Incentives.
 Support existing zero-carbon electricity generation to prevent unplanned retirements due to artificially low gas prices.
+Pursue variants of clean electricity or multi-pollutant emissions standards.
+Consider funding for direct federal procurement of clean energy.

 RUS Loan Forgiveness.
 Offer to forgive outstanding loans from the Rural Utilities Service (RUS) for rural electric cooperatives’ coal fired power plants in exchange for early retirement and replacement by clean energy.